As an Amazon Associate I earn from qualifying purchases.

 One of the standout features of the Q Star is its FastLayer Core technology, which creates a soft center with a firmer outer layer.
 This design maximizes energy transfer for maximum distance without sacrificing feel or spin control.

 In addition to its core construction, the Srixon Q Star boasts a 338 Speed Dimple pattern that minimizes drag and promotes more consistent flight.
 And with its Spin Skin coating, this golf ball delivers exceptional greenside spin and control.

-The Srixon Q Star is an excellent choice for mid-to-high handicap players who want high-quality performance without breaking the bank.
-Its soft feel, distance potential, accuracy and affordability make it one of the best options in its category.
+The Srixon Q Star is an excellent choice for mid-to-high drawback players who want high-quality performance without breaking the bank.
+Its soft feel, distance potential, accuracy, and affordability make it one of the best options in its category.

 Srixon Z Star vs Q Star Which Is Better